CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab3.md

 > **Disclaimer**: A whole function body will be automatically suggested by GitHub Copilot in gray text.
 Here's an example of what you are likely to see; however, the precise recommendation could vary.
 If you do not see a code recommendation, try adding a space after the code.

+---

-## Task 1: Add a JavaScript file and start writing code.
+## Task 1: Add a JavaScript file and start writing code

 Create a JavaScript file (`skills.js`) and write the function header to trigger GitHub Copilot suggestions.